Overview

 Solution

-To do this, you need to configure your rule to make an API call.
-You can add Machine 2 Machine (M2M) authorization between your rule and your target API, just like you would between any two non-interactive clients, protecting the transaction with Auth0.
+To do this, configure the rule to make an API call.
+Add Machine 2 Machine (M2M) authorization between the rule and the target API, just like you would between any two non-interactive clients, protecting the transaction with Auth0.

-Navigate to Applications+ Create Application → select M2M application.
-After creating the application, go to the APIs tab in the application settings and toggle the API just created to Authorized.
+- Click on the APIs tab in the application settings and toggle the API that was just created to Authorized.

 Here is an example: